The Gross-Pitaewskii equation with time and space dependent coefficients: Existence of weak solutions

-To prove the existence of a solution for our problem we need to prove the existence, for every $\varepsilon \in (0,\bar{\varepsilon})$, of a minimizer for $\mathcal{F}_\varepsilon$.
+To prove the existence of a weak solution of \eqref{gpg1}, we need to prove the existence, for $\varepsilon>0$ sufficiently small, of a minimizer for $\mathcal{F}_\varepsilon$.
 Then we want to obtain uniform estimates on $\varepsilon$ for these minimizers: so we can pass to the limit in $\varepsilon$, and find a solution for our reaction-diffusion system. \\